 What Triggers an SEC Fraud Investigation?

-SEC fraud investigations can also flow from other federal agencies’ investigative and law enforcement efforts.
+SEC investigations can also flow from other federal agencies’ investigative and law enforcement efforts.
 For example, if the DOJ, FBI or IRS uncovers possible evidence of securities fraud, it may share this information with the SEC so that the Commission can lend its expertise.

 How Does the SEC Define Fraud?